 Once fully reassembled, I was pleased with the system.
 It boots quickly and runs software of the era without difficulty.
 Thus far, aside from installing Microsoft Office 4.2 and a few games, I’ve used ZTerm to “dial” into the Captain’s Quarter II BBS with my retroNET WiFi modem.

-The Quadra 650 is fast enough to satisfy any early Mac-users’ dreams.
-I wasn’t specifically looking for a 650, but it’s often available, and it’s faster than the fan-favorite 700.
-I would love to use the revered 840AV again, but it is is almost impossible to find and often damaged by capacitor leakage.
+The Quadra 650 is fast enough to satisfy any early Mac user’s dreams.
+I wasn’t specifically looking for a 650, but it’s often available and faster than the fan-favorite 700.
+I would love to use the revered 840AV again, but it is almost impossible to find and often damaged by capacitor leakage.
 So, I am delighted to have a capable Quadra 650 in my collection.